A Framework for the Construction of Generative Models for Mesoscale Structure in Multilayer Networks: Acknowledgements

 \section{Acknowledgements}

 MB acknowledges a CASE studentship award from the EPSRC (BK/10/41).
+MB was also supported by The Alan Turing Institute under the EPSRC grant EP/N510129/1.
 LGSJ acknowledges a CASE studentship award from the EPSRC (BK/10/39).
 MB, LGSJ, AA, and MAP were supported by FET-Proactive project PLEXMATH (FP7-ICT-2011-8; grant \#317614) funded by the European Commission; and MB, LGSJ, and MAP were also supported by the James S. McDonnell Foundation (\#220020177).
-We thank Sang Hoon Lee and Peter Mucha (and his research group) for helpful comments.
+MAP was also supported by the National Science Foundation (grant \#1922952) through the Algorithms for Threat Detection (ATD) program.
+Computational resources that we used for this research were supported in part by the National Science Foundation under Grant No. CNS-0521433, in part by Lilly Endowment, Inc. through its support for the Indiana University Pervasive Technology Institute, and in part by the Indiana METACyt Initiative.
+The Indiana METACyt Initiative at Indiana University Bloomington was also supported in part by Lilly Endowment, Inc. We thank Sang Hoon Lee, Peter Mucha (and his research group), Brooks Paige, and Roxana Pamfil for helpful comments.